 // Output: 'Configured enum value: Tuna'

 All data updates are emitted as events, enabling real-time feedback and dynamic behavior if desired.
-Using the above example config, you can listen for events like so:

-config.on('values', console.dir); // Listen for any changes to values.
+config.on('values', console.dir); // Listen for changes to any values.

-config.on(config.key('test_cat', 'test_number'), console.log); // Listen for changes to a specific value.
+config.on(config.getChangeKey('test_cat', 'test_number'), console.log); // Changes to a specific value.
 Strongly typed.

 config.on('error', console.error); // Listen for any errors that occur.